 Additional information relating to the Company is available at www.sedar.com under the name "OceanaGold Corporation".
 Financial information is provided in the Company's comparative financial statements and management discussion & analysis ("MD&A") for its most recently completed financial year.
-Copies of the Company's financial statements and MD&A can be obtained by contacting the Corporate Secretary of the Company in writing at Level 5, 250 Collins Street, Melbourne, Australia 3000.
+Copies of the Company's financial statements and MD&A can be obtained by contacting the Company Secretary at Level 14, 357 Collins Street, Melbourne, Australia 3000.
 Copies of such documents will be provided to Shareholders free of charge.

-SCHEDULE "A"
+ANNEXURE "A" - BOARD CHARTER